primoashbee/webinar/README.md

  7. run `php artisan serve` (if you're not using apache server)
  8. Open browser and go to `127.0.0.1:8000`

-## Don't forget to create .env file on the project root folder (.env)
+## Don't forget to create .env file on the project root folder (copy .env.example)

 Try laragon!
 A must for developing PHP Applications (Laravel included) :)